blameitonyourisp/lightweight-commits/README.md

 ## Template

 Using a git commit template can make it easier to create uniformly formatted git commits, and can serve as a good aide memoir for following custom formats.
 The git commit template can be set by pointing the git config to your message file as follows `git config --global commit.template ~/.gitmessage`.
 See the following code block for my commit template, or view the file at `~/.gitmessage`.
+This template also serves as an exhaustive specification for the format of lightweight commits.

 ```bash